 - Tommy graduated from the University of South Carolina School of Law in 1982.
 Following law school, he worked two years as a Law Clerk for the Honorable Walter T. Cox, III, a Circuit Court Judge in the Tenth Judicial Circuit.
 He began private practice with the law firm Barnes Alford Stork and Johnson, where he became a partner and then marketing manager.
 While at Barnes Alford Stork and Johnson, he practiced in their civil litigation division primarily in the practice of personal injury litigation, which included motor vehicle accidents, premises liability, construction litigation, medical and professional malpractice, products liability, business litigation, contract disputes, probate litigation, real estate litigation, litigation involving the South Carolina Tort Claims Act, as well as declaratory judgement and insurance contract/bad faith litigation.

-- After 18 years, Tommy departed Barnes Alford and re-formed Cofield Law Firm, LLC with his sister, Amy Cofield, in Lexington.
+- After 18 years, Tommy departed Barnes Alford and re-formed his late father's Cofield Law Firm, LLC in Lexington.
 Tommy has been licensed to practice law in South Carolina since 1982.
 He is a member of the South Carolina Bar and the Lexington County Bar.
 He is a past member of the Richland County Bar.
 He is admitted to practice by the South Carolina Supreme Court, the United States District Court in South Carolina, and the United States Court of Appeals - Fourth Circuit.
 He is also a certified Circuit Court mediator.
 From 2008 to 2014, he taught at The Charleston School of Law as an Adjunct Professor.
 He taught Trial Advocacy, Law in Literature, and Law and the Art of the Narrative.

 - He is a current member of ABOTA (American Board of Trial Advocates), which is the pre-eminent organization for trial attorneys.